-For an illegal wedge or an illegal double-team block during the kick or during the return: Loss of 15 yards from the spot of the foul.
-If the foul occurs in Team B's end zone during the kick, it is enforced from the previous spot.
-See 12-2-5 for penalty for a low block.
+Penalty: For an illegal wedge block or an illegal double-team block: Loss of 15 yards.
+If the foul occurs during the kick, enforcement is from the spot of the foul.
+If the foul occurs during the return, the penalty is enforced as customary.
+If the foul occurs in the receiving team's end zone during the kick, it is enforced from the previous spot.

 ARTICLE 2.
 RUNNING INTO FREE KICKER.
 A player of the receiving team is not permitted to run into the kicker before he recovers his balance.
-See also 12-2-6-h for personal fouls against the kicker.
+See also 12-2-8-h for personal fouls against the kicker.